 It took seven years of traveling for me to make my way to Paris.
-It was a destination I put off for years.
-For whatever reason, I had no interest in the city.
+I’d put off visiting for years, I simply had no interest in the city.
 It just seemed overdone, and there were so many other places higher on my bucket list.
 But then, a few years ago I found myself in Paris by way of a 36-hour connection en route to Cypus.
 And with just one full day, I quickly became smitten with the city.
-There's a reason it's so beloved, and I've traveled to Paris three times since, always for a week at a time.
-Below is my complete travel guide to the city, and I've included my favorite places to visit, museums, restaurants & cafes, Eiffel Tower viewpoints, hotels, travel tips and more.
-Honestly, the Paris is so massive, that this barely scratches the surface of all the city's offerings.
-But this guide is a good start for first-time visitors.
-There's enough here to fill a five-day visit.
-This post may contain affiliate links.
+Now I know why everyone loved it (it’s even more dreamy than Emily in Paris).
+I’ve traveled to Paris four times now, always for a week at a time.
+Below is my complete travel guide to the city including my favorite Paris sights, museums, restaurants & cafes, Eiffel Tower viewpoints, hotels, travel tips and more.
+This post contains affiliate links.

 Eiffel Tower views from Trocadero.
 Outfit details: Fortunate One Store dress, linked here.

 FIVE DAYS.
 While a month in Paris is the dream, six nights is a good start for first-time visitors.
 Five full days will give you a good taste of the city.
 You can move around by Metro, explore a handful of Arrondissements on foot, eat at the best restaurants, cafes and bistros, visit a couple museums and see all the best tourist attractions.